 Now large forecast outliers contribute the same way as any other forecast in the lower or top terciles – they do not skew the message as they can do with the ensemble average.
 Next, the members of each tercile are summed, and the distribution across the terciles tells us the probability of each tercile occurring.

 Calibrated ensemble forecasts are extremely useful.
 Because the output is reliable, the event being forecast always occurs at the rate indicated by the probability forecast.
 For example, a forecast of below normal temperature three weeks in advance with a probability of between 40 and 50 percent will occur 40 to 50 percent of the time.
 This information can be used without hesitation as an input into a contingency model or to understand the risk of taking a specific action.

 Probability Forecast vs. Anomaly Forecast: Examples

-In Figures 4 we see the same ensemble forecast can be represented as an anomaly forecast map.
+In Figure 4 we see an ensemble forecast can be represented as an anomaly forecast map.

 The same forecast can also be represented as a probability forecast map: Figure 5.